 This is a “save or die” weapon, which produces a cone of super-gravitational energy that sucks people into the chunk of neutronium at its center.
-However, the weapon only works 1-100 time, and after the last time (which the player probably doesn’t know is coming), it sucks everything within 40 feet — including the wielder — into itself.
+However, the weapon only works 1-100 times, and after the last time (which the player probably doesn’t know is coming), it sucks everything within 40 feet — including the wielder — into itself.
 I sometimes wonder about how devices like this, which were fairly common in Ye Goode Olde Days, were ever issued to troops.
 I mean, on average, every 50 shots, the guy with the gun dies and so does everyone within 40 feet of him.
 That can’t be good for morale.
 Or recruiting.

 This is used by the Pacific Kangaroo people of the Mobius Nebula, and I am not at all sure if they meant “Pacifistic” or not.
 I mean, Australia’s in the Pacific Ocean, so “Pacific Kangaroo people” does make a kind of sense, but since this weapon is “the product of many centuries of non-violent defense”, so does “Pacifistic”.
 Anyway, if you’ve read “Ringworld”, you know what a tasp is, and, if you haven’t, what the frak are you doing reading this?
 Go read “Ringworld”.

-A winged, flapping, craft, that “one filled the skies above Atlantis”.
+A winged, flapping, craft, that “once filled the skies above Atlantis”.
 Believe it or not, that one sentence sent me off an orgy of creativity that led to a world I used for “Fantasy Hero” for about three years and from which I still steal some names, places, and fragments of history… but oddly, Atlantis and its winged craft never actually became part of the world.
 Welcome to the way Lizard’s mind works.

 You just need the picture.
 Bless you, Erol Otus.